aarondwi/aarondwi.github.io/CCLandscape.md

 7. Employ non-snapshot algo, has bad perf for long running read transactions, which are majority of workloads (but should be avoided either way for high-throughput OLTP)
 8. For non single-global tso/equivalent, meaning need very careful engineering to not allow partial read
 9. All their benchmarks dont include disk-write/sync and repl, only in memory.
 Looks really fast, but assuming failure are not correlated
-10. Do not take account how to handle index update, except by also going to serializable check.
-This means updating data and index should be in lockstep too (or is this the only way?)
+10. Need static workload analysis, dynamic/ad-hoc query doesn't receive optimization
 11. Very wasteful on abort
 12. Does not assume dynamic transaction, which is the most typical DBMS usage (JDBC, etc)
 13. Need a full rewrite, not easily adaptable to current popular database/storage engine
-14. Need static workload analysis, dynamic/ad-hoc query doesn't receive optimization

 Which means all of them does not implement all that is needed to create a proper production ready database, and the implementations need to fill them.
 This means lots of behaviors not yet known, and how it will impact the design/performance after the algo got implemented